kytta/foreachain/README.md

        .forEach(v => {console.log(v)});
 ```

 But I find the first `map` call unreadable and confusing.
-So, here is my
+So, this is my solution.
-solution.

 ## How?